 - International Owl Center – Let the International Owl Center staff help you unravel the mysteries of owls as you meet the Center’s feathered ambassadors up close and personal.

-- Niagra Cave – Niagara Cave was discovered in 1924 and first opened for tours in 1934.
+- Niagara Cave – Niagara Cave was discovered in 1924 and first opened for tours in 1934.
 It is one of only two publicly accessible caves in Minnesota.
 Niagara Cave is privately owned and has had three families stewarding it since its discovery.

 - Lanesboro Area Art Trail – Long known for its quaint bed & breakfasts and scenic bike trail, Lanesboro Minnesota also has a vibrant community of talented studio artists.